foldable-phone-pic

 Estimated read time: 12 minutes

-While some of you might find these predictions bold, as a CEO of a software development company, I am privileged to hear industry insider information on a daily basis.
+While some of you might find these predictions bold, as the CEO of a software development company, I am privileged to hear industry insider information on a daily basis.
 With this in mind, I will reveal to you the only real near-term revolution in the technology industry, and it is not crypto or the Metaverse.

 Let’s start by looking at the software trends in 2023.
 While markets such as blockchain and blockchain ecosystem-leading products such as crypto and NFTs made a strong start in the first half of 2022, they tumbled in the second half of the year.